edgio-docs/edgio-docs/src/guides/performance/rules/conditions.md

     -   Sandy Point, Bahamas (`BS-SP`)

 -   Certain requests may not return a valid region code.
 A question mark (i.e., `?`) will match requests for which a valid region code could not be determined.
+-   The method for specifying multiple values varies by operator:

+    -   **equals | does not equal:** Delimit each one with a single space.
+    -   **matches regular expression | does not match regular expression:** Use regular expression syntax (e.g., `value 1|value 2`).

 <edgejs>